MindPilot: Closed-loop Visual Stimulation Optimization for Brain Modulation with EEG-guided Diffusion: Introduction

 Recent advances in controllable generation, particularly text-conditioned diffusion models~\citep{li2019controllable, rahmani2022natural, epstein2023diffusion, ijcai2024p352}, offer unprecedented flexibility in image synthesis.
 But these models are optimized for linguistic prompts, not neural feedback, and thus remain orthogonal to the challenge of brain-targeted generation.
 Prior efforts in closed-loop visual neuromodulation have shown that generative models can be guided by neuronal responses to synthesize activity-maximizing stimuli~\citep{ponce2019evolving, walker2019inception, bashivan2019neural, minai2024miso}.
 However, these approaches are typically invasive, relying on small-scale cortical recordings and targeting low-level neuronal activity rather than cognitive states.
 On the non-invasive side, EEG provides large-scale, distributed measures of brain activity that are more directly linked to cognition.
 For example,~\citep{luo2024vep} introduced the VEP Booster to modulate EEG with flickering visual stimuli.
 Yet such methods are constrained to low-level visual domains and cannot generate semantically rich, naturalistic images that engage higher-order brain representations.

 We introduce \textbf{MindPilot}, a closed-loop framework that unifies black-box optimization with diffusion-based generation for EEG-guided image design (Fig.~\ref{fig:overall}).
 MindPilot employs a \textit{surrogate-guided strategy} that replaces explicit reward gradients with pseudo-model updates, enabling gradient-free optimization toward diverse neural targets such as semantic similarity or EEG spectral features.
 Through both surrogate simulations and human EEG experiments, MindPilot achieves efficient \textit{convergence within limited iterations} while producing \textit{interpretable, naturalistic images aligned with neural selectivity and perception}.
-Our main contributions are: \begin{itemize} \item \textbf{EEG-guided visual stimuli optimization:} a general framework that leverages the black-box proxy model to guide diffusion to synthesize stimuli capable of steering latent brain states. \item \textbf{Black-box guidance generation:} a novel pseudo-model strategy for flexible, gradient-free optimization of diverse neural targets. \item \textbf{Comprehensive validation}: extensive experiments in simulation and human EEG experiments, showing consistent feasibility in various neural targets, from EEG semantic features to EEG spectral features and human emotion ratings. \end{itemize}
+Our main contributions are: \begin{itemize} \item \textbf{EEG-guided visual stimuli optimization:} a framework that uses black-box proxy feedback to guide diffusion-based synthesis toward EEG-derived targets. \item \textbf{Black-box guidance generation:} a pseudo-model strategy for gradient-free optimization of the neural targets evaluated in this work. \item \textbf{Multi-setting validation}: experiments with simulated EEG proxies and human participants, covering EEG semantic features, EEG spectral features, and self-reported emotional-valence ratings. \end{itemize}